usds/justice40-tool/INSTALLATION.md

 Once you have the required software installed and ready on your computer, you're ready to begin installing and running the Justice40 Tool code.

-1. Clone this repo locally.
-In your terminal/CLI, in the directory you wish to put this repo, run `git clone git@github.com:usds/justice40-tool.git`.
+1. Fork this repository and create a clone locally.
+In your terminal/CLI, in the directory you wish to put this project, run `git clone` plus the URL of your fork.
-2. If you're using a Mac and Homebrew, go ahead and run `brew update` and `brew doctor`.
+1. If you're using a Mac and Homebrew, go ahead and run `brew update` and `brew doctor`.
 It's always good to run these regularly to make sure your packages are up to date and in good condition.

 Now, check out the next section on the organization of this repository to determine where to go next.